Amazing American Civil War Photos Turned Into Glorious Colour

 Colour by Reddit User Zuzahin/Photo Courtesy Library of Congress

-Confederate General Robert E. Lee at his home in Richmond, VA less than a week after surrendering.
+Confederate General Robert E. Lee at his ancestral home in Arlington (now the National Cemetery) less than a week after surrendering.

 Colour by Reddit User Zuzahin/Photo Courtesy of Library of Congress